-In order to take any type of vote the PC Chair needs to determine if quorum has been met.
-Quorum is met when more than 50% of the PCVMs are at the meeting.
+In order to take any type of vote the Chair (Project Committee or Subcommittee) needs to determine if quorum has been met.
+Quorum is met when more than 50% of the voting members (Project Committee or Subcommittee) are at the meeting.
 PASA voting requirements depend on the motion types.
 Standards has prepared the PC Chairs Training Getting Started- An Overview of Standards Writing to assist PC Chairs in determining the types of motions.
 The motion types include the following;